rugpanov/simple-static-analyzer/README.md

 - `IncompatibleDeclarationsCheck` - check whether all declarations of methods are correct.
-(For example: private and static methods should not be final / non-public method should not have public constructor / method cannot be 'abstract' and also 'private', 'static' )
+(For example: private and static methods should not be final / non-public method should not have public constructor / method cannot be 'abstract' and also 'private', 'static').

 ## Download .jar
 [`Release 1.0.0` - analyzer.jar](https://github.com/rugpanov/simple-static-analyzer/releases/download/1.0.0/analyzer.jar)